Exclusive: Inside the 'joyful' moment Prince Archie's birthday bike was gifted to him - and why sister Princess Lili will be pleased too

 "We've got British Flags everywhere, all over every store, and [that day] was like British Day, and Martin said, 'I'm taking him a bike,' and I remember laughing.
 But you've got to understand that he's that person.
 He grew up in the same town as Ricky Gervais and he has the same humor," revealed Jennifer.

-Martin then drove to the royal couple's Montecito home, where he was stopped by security who ran a background check and then allowed him to leave the bike, along with a bouquet of flowers for Meghan.
+Martin then drove to the royal couple's Montecito home; after security ran a background check, he was then allowed to leave the bike, along with a bouquet of flowers for Meghan.

 A month later, Mad Dogs and Englishmen shared a letter they had received from Harry and Meghan thanking them for their "thoughtful gift".